TejasSingh-CS/magento-auto-test/README.md

 To open Cypress To open Cypress, run, below command will open the Cypress test runner.
 > npx cypress open

-Run Headless browser to generate reports for fontend and backend.
-> npx cypress run

 In case any of the items are not clear or if you want more information about something, please feel free to get in touch with me.